 - Description: Large species of ray which can be up to two and a half metres long including the tail.
 Its name comes from the sharp, pointed snout which this species has.
 A small number of spines may be present near the snout, while there are also three rows of spines running down the tail.
 Colour is generally a light brown, with black edges to the wings.

 The bottle nosed ray is a large species of ray which has unfortunately had its numbers and range of distribution severely reduced by overfishing.
 This species was once present all throughout the Mediterranean, the English Channel, Irish Sea and the Atlantic Ocean, and could be found all the way along the western coast of Africa.
 However, overfishing of this species and the high levels of bycatch have seen its numbers seriously reduced.
 Today the bottle nosed ray is rare throughout many of the areas where it used to be common, and only the south and western coasts of Britain and Ireland hold any chance of having bottle nosed ray present.
-The IUCN class the species as Endangered, and Critically Endangered in the North East Atlantic, and it is on Greenpeace’s Redlist of species to avoid.
+The IUCN class the species as Endangered on a global basis, and Critically Endangered in the North East Atlantic, and it is on Greenpeace’s Redlist of species to avoid.
 While the bottle nosed ray was seen as a valuable food fish throughout Europe it is now present in such low numbers that there is no specific commercial fishery for this species, although it is still kept for human consumption if it is caught in multi-species trawls.
 In 2009 European Union fishery laws were passed stating that the bottle nosed ray had to be returned to the sea if it was caught by commercial vessels, and fishermen could no longer specifically target this species.
 Since ray species do not have swim bladders they are in with a chance of surviving if they are returned to the sea by commercial fishermen.

 Little is known about the life cycle of the bottle nosed ray.
 It is thought to feed on crustaceans, small fish, octopus and squid.
 Generally this species will live in water around fifty metres deep, but can be found down to depths of five hundred metres.
-There is little information about the breeding pattern of this species, although it is known to be slow growing and late maturing, meaning that rebuilding stocks will take a very long time, even if the destructive commercial fishing practices which are depleting this species are curtailed.
+There is little information about the breeding pattern of this species, although it is known to be slow growing and late maturing, meaning that rebuilding stocks will take a very long time, even if the commercial fishing practices which are depleting this species are curtailed.
 There is currently no shore caught record for the bottle nosed ray, and the qualifying weight is set at 15lbs.
 Any angler lucky enough to catch this rare and endangered species should return it to the sea.

 - Scientific name: Leucoraja circularis